-Irwin H. Rosenberg Professor in Nutrition and Human Security, Friedman School of Nutrition
+Irwin H. Rosenberg Professor in Nutrition and Human Security, Friedman School of Nutrition Science & Policy

-Prior to coming to Tufts, Greg served as the Acting Assistant Administrator for the Bureau for Democracy, Conflict, and Humanitarian Assistance at the United States Agency for International Development (USAID/DCHA).
+Prior to joining Tufts, Greg served as the Acting Assistant Administrator for the Bureau for Democracy, Conflict, and Humanitarian Assistance at the United States Agency for International Development (USAID/DCHA).
 Prior to that, he served as the Senior Deputy Assistant Administrator for DCHA.
 Since he began with USAID in 1988, he has held a variety of other positions, including Mission Director in Pakistan and Namibia, Senior Deputy Assistant Administrator for the Bureau of Food Security (helping to plan and implement the Obama Administration’s Feed the Future Program), as well as posts in Malawi, Sudan, Ethiopia, and Kenya.
 Additionally, Greg taught at the National War College, was a legal protection officer for UNHCR, and was Chief of Party for the Famine Early Warning Systems.
 Greg earned a bachelor’s degree from Humboldt State University, a juris doctor from Loyola Law School, and a master’s in public policy from Harvard University’s Kennedy School of Government.
 In 2017, Greg received USAID’s highest award, the Administrator’s Distinguished Career Service Award, to recognize his long and distinguished service.

 10 years after, Cyclone Nargis still holds lessons for Myanmar Gregory Gottlieb, Tufts University When Cyclone Nargis struck Myanmar 10 years ago, 140,000 lives were lost and 800,000 were displaced….Read More